 Appropriate structural measures must be installed to prevent people from accessing escalators or moving walks from the side.
 Protective barriers and guards should be provided on the balustrades where necessary.

-Protective barriers, guards against climbing the balustrades, ceiling deflectors, and wedging guards can also be supplied by Schindler as an option.
+Protective barriers, guards against climbing the balustrades, ceiling defectors, and wedging guar ds can also be supplied by Schindler as an option.